Presidents Cup Competition

 The teams shall make available, on request, a copy of these Rules and Procedures for the referee.

-Each team must present for inspection by the referee a copy of its approved VYSA league roster and US Youth Soccer Player Passes.
-The referee must check the US Youth Soccer Player Passes against (1) the players, (2) the Game Report form, and (3) the league roster.
-Electronic versions of the roster or player passes will not be accepted.
+Each team must present for inspection by the referee their approved frozen Official Game Roster (Presidents Cup roster) and their US Youth Soccer Player Passes.
+The team official passes or team official club passes must also be presented.
+The referee must check the USYS Player Passes against (1) the players, (2) and the Official Game Roster.
+An electronic version of the roster or player passes is not acceptable.
 The referee will verify each player’s identity and verify consistency of the documents.
-Checking passes, players and rosters MAY NOT be waived by the referee or the coaches.
+Checking passes, players, and rosters MAY NOT be waived by the referee or the coaches.
 The referee may prohibit the participation of a player whose identity cannot be verified or whose documents are inconsistent or improper.
-If checking of the league roster and passes against each player is not done, the coaches of both teams will be considered to be at fault.
+If checking of the Official Game Roster and passes against each player is not done, the coaches of both teams will be considered to be at fault.
 This may be grounds for a hearing on the validity of the game.
+The referee will check each team official pass or club pass against the team officials on the team sideline.

-The league roster and the US Youth Soccer player passes must be available during the entire Cup match.
-They must be made available on request of the referee or a Presidents Cup official.
+Both the Official Game Roster and the USYS player passes must be available during the entire Cup match.
+They must be made available on request of the referee or a State official.

 Games must start when scheduled except: